The epic bus ride from Mendoza to Santiago brought me to one of South America's most modern and beloved capitals.

-The entrance is marked by a giant horse sculpture by Colombian artist Fernando Botero, and the entrance fee is the same, 600 peso ($1.25).
+The entrance is marked by a giant horse sculpture by Colombian artist Fernando Botero, and the entrance fee is the same, 600 pesos ($1.25).

 9. Mercado Central

 Foodies should make it a point to stop by the Mercado Central for lunch or dinner.

 It was recommended that I grab lunch at Tio Willy's restaurant, which was not located in the main hall (pictured above).

-I ordered swordfish, with a side salad, for 6,980 pesos ($14.60), but I wasn't impressed, and wished I'd eaten in one of the bigger restaurants like Augusto, which offered more in the way of atmosphere.
+I ordered swordfish, with a side salad, for 6,980 pesos ($14.60), but I wasn't impressed and wished I'd eaten in one of the more prominent restaurants like Augusto, which offered more in the way of atmosphere.

 For more foodie favorites, check out Anthony Bourdain's No Reservations: Chile (Season 5, Ep.10).

 10. Parque Las Esculturas